Return to Lesson Plan Index

 - Transparency, cut in pieces

 - Ghost crystals Ghost Crystals can be ordered from Flinn Scientific, Inc.(800/452-1261) or Educational Innovations, Inc. (888-912-7474)

 - Ask students to look at a glass of water with a pencil in it and have them draw their observations.
 Tell them to look at the glass from all angles.

 - Ask them to explain their observations and hypothesize the cause of this discrepant observation.
 (The pencil will appear to be bent in the water even though the pencil is actually straight)

-- Add vegetable oil to the glass of water and have participants observe and illustrate their observations.
+- Add vegetable oil to the glass of water and have students observe and illustrate their observations.
 (The pencil will appear to be bent to an even greater extent in the oil layer when observed through the side of the glass.)

-- Working with partners or small groups, ask participants to shine a flashlight straight towards a wall and observe the light from the flashlight as well as the light on the wall.
+- Working with partners or small groups, ask students to shine a flashlight straight towards a wall and observe the light from the flashlight as well as the light on the wall.
 Observations should be recorded and illustrated.